MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -UILockdown
 Indicates whether to disable UI lockdown mode.
 If you specify a value of $True, Windows Defender disables UI lockdown mode.
-If you specify `$False` or do not specify a value, UI lockdown mode is enabled.
+If you specify `$False` or don’t specify a value, UI lockdown mode is enabled.

 ```yaml
 Type: Boolean